Error Analysis Prompting Enables Human-Like Translation Evaluation in Large Language Models: Experimental Results

 Given the reported unreliability of BLEU \citep{papineni-etal-2002-bleu}, we compare our method with several model-based metrics for MT evaluation.
 BLEURT \citep{sellam-etal-2020-bleurt} and COMET \citep{rei-etal-2020-comet} are supervised neural metrics fine-tuned on human evaluation.
 We employ the \textbf{BLEURT20} and \textbf{COMET-22} for reference-based metrics, and \textbf{COMET-QE} for the reference-less metric. \textbf{UniTE} \citep{wan-etal-2022-unite} is also a learnt metric that evaluates MT outputs combining three different evaluation scenarios.
 We also adopt \textbf{UniTE-src} for comparing reference-less metrics. \textbf{MetricX-XXL} \citep{juraska-etal-2023-metricx} is a large-scale multi-task metric that fine-tunes LLM checkpoints using diverse human feedback data.
 For reference-less metrics, we also reproduce \textbf{MaTESe-QE} \citep{perrella-etal-2022-matese}, a metric leveraging transformer-based multilingual encoders to identify error spans in translations.

-\paragraph{Large Language Models} For prioprietary models, we use the OpenAI API to experiment with \textbf{GPT-3.5-Turbo} \footnote{We use the 0613 OpenAI model versions.}.
-We also experiment with a human-aligned Llama2-70B series model \cite{touvron2023llama} fine-tuned with multilingual translation data, noted as "\textbf{Llama2-70b-Chat}" in experimental results.
+\paragraph{Large Language Models} For prioprietary models, we use the OpenAI API to experiment with \textbf{GPT-3.5-Turbo}\footnote{We use the 0613 OpenAI model version.
+Due to budget constraints, we verify EAPrompt on GPT-4 with a limited number of samples.
+Please refer to Appendix~\ref{sec:appendix_gpt4} for more details.}.
+We also experiment with an inhouse human-aligned Llama2-70B series model \cite{touvron2023llama} fine-tuned with multilingual translation data, noted as "\textbf{Llama2-70b-Chat}" in experimental results.
 We also use a high-quality sparse mixture-of-experts model, Mixtral-8x7b \citep{jiang2024mixtral}.
 We use a state-of-the-art checkpoint \textbf{Mixtral-8x7b-Instruct} which has been optimised through supervised fine-tuning and direct preference optimisation to follow instructions.